Skip to content

 EU Regulation 2024/900 requires that political advertisements include a mechanism for filing complaints.
 When a complaint is filed against a notice that is covered by a Compliance Link, both parties are notified:

-• The publisher receives the complaint through their advertiser management dashboard.
+• The provider receives the complaint through their sponsor management dashboard.

 • The chapter (and by extension, the organization) receives the complaint through their chapter dashboard.

 This dual notification ensures that neither side is left unaware of compliance issues.
-Both the publisher and the advertiser organization can respond to complaints, coordinate their response, and track resolution.
+Both the provider and the sponsor organization can respond to complaints, coordinate their response, and track resolution.

 3. Shared responsibility tracking

-Both the publisher and the chapter can see the compliance status of notices associated with the link.
+Both the provider and the chapter can see the compliance status of notices associated with the link.
 This shared visibility means:

-• The publisher can verify that the advertiser's sponsor data is complete and up to date.
+• The provider can verify that the sponsor's sponsor data is complete and up to date.

-• The chapter can see which publishers are distributing their advertisements and whether any compliance issues have been flagged.
+• The chapter can see which providers are distributing their advertisements and whether any compliance issues have been flagged.

 • Both parties have a clear audit trail of the relationship and any data changes.